devnowcommit/autocms/README.md

 [![Build Status](https://api.travis-ci.org/cult-of-coders/redis-oplog.svg?branch=master)](https://travis-ci.org/cult-of-coders/redis-oplog)

 ## AutoCms
-A plug and play admin dashboard for Meteor.js.
+It is a plug and play admin dashboard for Meteor.js.

-You can easly list your data in a table, update, delete or insert.
+Install and configure it as shown below.
+You will be able to list your data in a table, update data, delete or insert easly.

 ## Installation
 ```js